westlab/Plugfest-2020/PITCHME.md

   /plugfest/ModeName/SensorName/TEDS/TEDSREQ [A]
   /plugfest/ModeName/SensorName/METATEDS/TEDSREQ
 - Application
-  - Generate UniqID (according to MAC address and current time)
+  - Generate UniqID (according to MAC address and time)
   - Subscribe (wait) TEDS by using the topic of
   /plugfest/Node name/TEDS/TEDSRECV/[UniqID]
-  - Publish UniqID to /plugfest/NodeName/SensorName/TEDS/TEDSREQ [A]
+  - Publish UniqID to
+   /plugfest/NodeName/SensorName/TEDS/TEDSREQ [A]
 - Sensor Node
-  - Receive ID by [A]
-  - Publish TEDS to given Topic
+  - Receive ID by [A] and Publish TEDS to given Topic
   /plugfest/Node name/TEDSRECV/[UniqID] [B]
-  - Close the Port of the Topic
+  - Close the Topic
   Retain flag may simplify this process.
-However, this option implies no retain and will implementation on the server as well as incompatible implementation.
+However, this option implies the target broker does not have any retain and will implementation.

 @snap[east]
 <img src="https://raw.githubusercontent.com/wiki/westewest/PlugFest/images/Callback.png" alt="Callback" width="30%">